The Pros and Cons of Starting a Proofreading Business

-- While you don't need any formal training or certification, a background editing news copy or working as an English or composition teacher will make it easier to market your value to potential clients.
+- Formal Training or Certification Is Not Needed: However, a background editing news copy or working as an English or composition teacher will make it easier to market your value to potential clients.

 You also need to be prepared for the inevitable challenges that come with starting a business.
 Potential challenges of opening your own proofreading business include: